Matchewmau/HairMixer/MOBILENET_SETUP.md

 ### Integration Issues
 - Restart Django server after changes
-- Check logs for detailed error messages
+- Set Django logging to DEBUG to see detailed messages (see Backend README)
-- Use the test command to isolate issues
+- Use the shell snippets above to isolate issues

 ## Step 7: Production Deployment